olalonde/node-notify/TUTORIAL.md

     $ npm publish

-That's it!
-Your package is now available for anyone to install: `npm install your-package-name`.
+That's it, your package is now available for anyone to install through the `npm install your-package-name` command.

 ##Conclusion##

-Writing a native Node extension can be a bit verbose at times but it is well worth the hard earned bragging rights.
+Writing a native Node extension can be cumbersome and verbose at times but it is well worth the hard earned bragging rights!

-Thanks for reading!
+Thanks for reading.
 Let me know in the comments if you run into any problem, I’ll be glad to help.

 *If you liked this, maybe you'd also like what I [tweet on Twitter](http://twitter.com/olivierll)!
 Might even want to [hire me](mailto:olalonde@gmail.com)?*